dortania/OpenCore-Install-Guide/post-install/msr-lock.md

 * `AppleCpuPmCfgLock`
 * `AppleXcpmCfgLock`

-And the final part, grabbing your BIOS from the vendors website.
+And the final part, grabbing your BIOS from the vendors' website.

 Now the fun part!